3 Steps to a Better Approach than Doomed New Year’s Resolutions

 Though looking ahead can provide a sense of hope, it’s also incredibly valuable to do a review of the past year.

-Specifically, go through your last year and make a list of 10-20 actions you took, events you attended, habits you adopted, moments you experienced, decisions you made in that led to positive emotions.
-Similarly, make a list of 10-20 actions, events, habits, moments or decisions in the past year that led to negative emotions.
+Specifically, go through your last year and make a list of 10-20 actions you took, events you attended, habits you adopted, moments you experienced, the decisions you made in that led to positive emotions.
+Similarly, make a list of 10-20 actions, events, habits, moments, or decisions in the past year that led to negative emotions.

 It sounds a bit hokey, but it’s incredibly eye-opening and provides a true sense of comfort, as it allows you to see how your actions affected your life.